Senkaku Islands dispute: Protests

-There have been a number of public protests in all three countries, often triggered by the specific incidents noted above.
-The first major set of protests revolved around the 2010 boat collision, with protests being held in Japan, China, and Taiwan.
+A major set of protests revolved around the 2010 boat collision, with protests being held in Japan, China, and Taiwan.
 In 2012, major protests began in August 2012 after reports that the Japanese government was considering purchasing the islands.
 The protests continued after the formal purchase into the middle of September.
 At the height of the protests, there were demonstrations in as many as 85 Chinese cities, along with Hong Kong and the United States.
+There were also protests on Taiwan.
 In many cases, these protests included anti-Japanese violence, vandalism, and arson.